Commutative algebra in tensor categories: Affine group schemes

 \begin{prop} \begin{enumerate} \item Consider a factor group $f: G\to Q$.
 Then and $Q$ is the sheafification of $A\mapsto G(A)/N_Q(A)$ in the fpqc topology. \item For any normal subgroup $N\lhd G$, we have

 where the left inclusion is an equality in case $N$ is a kernel. \end{enumerate} \end{prop} \begin{proof}We prove part (1).
-By \ref{DefKer}, the assignment $A\mapsto G(A)/N(A)$ yields a subfunctor of~$Q$, where we abbreviate $N_Q$ to $N$.
+By \ref{DefKer}, the assignment $A\mapsto G(A)/N_Q(A)$ yields a subfunctor of~$Q$.
 By Lemma~\ref{LemDodu}, it is therefore sufficient to prove that for every algebra $A\in\Alg\cC$ and every element in~$Q(A)$, there exists a faithfully flat $A$-algebra~$B$ with an appropriate element in~$G(B)$.
 For an algebra morphism $\cO(Q)\to A$, consider therefore the commutative diagram

 The upper horizontal arrow is faithfully flat by assumption, so the lower horizontal arrow is also faithfully flat.
 This proves part (1).

 Now we prove part (2).
 We have a commutative diagram in the category of affine group schemes in~$\cC$: